numbbo/coco/docs/bbob-biobj/functions/source/index.rst

    have in each coordinate distance one.
 Neither of these points is however freely accessible to the optimization algorithm.

 ..
-Tea: I deleted the footnote because it introduced two concepts not explained yet (ideal and nadir points) and additionally brought in the issue of visibility of problem properties to algorithms, which should be addressed elsewhere.
-Also, until we discuss the actual metric used (hypervolume), it makes no sense to go too deep into details here anyway.
-..
-Niko: here is my take on this: 1/3 of the readers know the concepts and will get informed by this footnote (it answers precisely the question I would ask at this point reading the doc).
+Niko: here is my take on the footnote: 1/3 of the readers know the concepts and will get informed by this footnote (it answers precisely the question I would ask at this point reading the doc).
 1/3 of the readers will understand that it is a good idea to learn about the concepts of nadir and ideal point, which it is.
+It will increase their incentive to check out the next section more carefully.
 1/3 of the readers won't get anything and move on.

 .. |f| replace:: :math:`f`